gravity-platform/doc/source/_pages/guides/developer_guide.md

 - several workers as logic tier
 - various angular2 or mobile native presentation tiers that stay in-house for the most part

-Along with several supporting services all these services make out what we consider a kind of gravity platform for the sake of this documentation.
+Along with several supporting services all these services make out what we consider a gravity platform.

 ## Requirements